Kelcon86/NBA_HOF_Predictions/README.md

     *   One of the benefits of our data is that it includes classifications, the "Hall of Fame Class" column, so we can use a supervised classification machine learning model.
 Specifically we are using the **scikit-learn logistic regression** method for our data fitting.
 In addition, we experimented with the `solver=liblinear` rather than the default `solver=lbfgs` since according to [this website](https://holypython.com/log-reg/logistic-regression-optimization-parameters/) it is a more efficient solver with smaller datasets.
 Preliminary results show an improvement in our model accuracy using this solver vs "lbfgs".

 ## Database
-Using a combination of SQL, Pandas, and the Pgadmin tool multiple files were loaded, joined, and used as input to the analysis and modeling process.
+Using a combination of SQL, Pandas, Pgadmin and AWS multiple files were loaded, joined, and used as input to the analysis and modeling process.

 <img width="561" alt="ERD_image" src="https://user-images.githubusercontent.com/60076980/169675214-90f44036-7bb6-4646-9384-ee35dcd8df4a.png">

 ## Dashboard
 We will be using Tableau to create a dashboard.

-Segment 2 Rubric
-The presentation outlines the project, including the following:

-- Selected topic
-- Reason topic was selected
-- Description of the source of data
-- Questions the team hopes to answer with the data
-- Description of the data exploration phase of the project
-- Description of the analysis phase of the project

-- Description of the communication protocols
-- Outline of the project (this may include images, but they should be easy to follow and digest)

-Dashboard (15 points)
-- A blueprint for the dashboard is created and includes all of the following:

-- Storyboard on a Google Slide(s)
-- Description of the tool(s) that will be used to create the final dashboard
-- Description of interactive element(s)
+Various types of charts will be used as well as interactive features including filters and dropdown lists.